 Download the Files in Your Web Browser

 Valve lets you download your Steam cloud save files via a web browser, too.
 You can download just your save files without re-downloading the entire game.

 To find your save files, visit Valve’s View Steam Cloud page in your web browser and sign in with your Steam account.

 You’ll see a list of games using your Steam Cloud storage.
-Locate the game in the list (hit Ctrl+F to use the browser’s search)—and click “Show Files” to see all the files for a game.
+Locate the game in the list—and click “Show Files” to see all the files for a game.